atamis/wor-sheet/README.md

 the CSS and Javascript first, then using `nunjucks` to import `target/partials/app.js` and `target/partials/style.css` directly into the resulting file directly.

+Note that Roll20 prepends `sheet-` all non-permited class names.
+Permitted class names start with `attr`, `roll`, or `repeating_`.
+To make Roll20-less development easier, `full.html` includes Javascript which makes the same changes to the sheet.
+Additionally note that Roll20 converts all `id` selectors found in your stylesheets to class selectors, so this project is configured to do the same, although somewhat crudely.

 # Authors